Modernising universal telecommunications services

 The Universal Service Obligation (USO) is a longstanding safeguard that ensures all people in Australia can access fixed phone services and payphones regardless of where they live or work.
 As the statutory primary universal provider, Telstra is required to supply fixed voice services and payphones nationally on reasonable request.
 Telstra provides the majority of USO services over the National Broadband Network (NBN), however it continues to deliver USO services over copper and other networks in regional and remote areas.

-Access to fixed broadband is supported by the Statutory Infrastructure Provider (SIP) regime, which provides that NBN Co and other similar providers connect premises to their networks and supply wholesale services that allow retail providers to provide broadband services with peak download and upload speeds of at least 25/5 megabits per second (Mbps).
+Access to fixed broadband is supported by the Statutory Infrastructure Provider (SIP) regime, which requires NBN Co and other similar providers to connect premises to their networks and supply wholesale services that allow retail providers to provide broadband services with peak download and upload speeds of at least 25/5 megabits per second (Mbps).

 Universal Outdoor Mobile Obligation